The Church of Jesus Christ of Latter-day Saints in Haiti

 The Church of Jesus Christ of Latter-day Saints in Haiti refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Haiti.
 The first branch (small congregation) was formed in 1980.
-As of December 31, 2024, there were 25,793 members in 50 congregations in Haiti.
+As of December 31, 2025, there were 25,550 members in 56 congregations in Haiti.

 History

 The first member of the church in Haiti, Alexandre Mourra, a storekeeper, wrote a letter to Richard L. Millett, president of the church's Florida Ft.
 Lauderdale Mission, requesting a copy of the Book of Mormon after he read a pamphlet about Joseph Smith.
 After reading the book, Mourrga traveled to Florida and was baptized on June 30, 1977.
 He then shared his findings on the church and on July 2, 1978, Millett and his counselors traveled to Haiti to preside over the baptism of 22 Haitians near Port-au-Prince.
 The first four full-time missionaries were transferred from the Paris France Mission and to Haiti in May 1980.
 The first branch was established that October, with Mourra as president.
-On December 19, 1982 the Haiti District was created.
+On December 19, 1982, the Haiti District was created.

 The Book of Mormon, Doctrine and Covenants, and Pearl of Great Price in Haitian Creole.

 On November 29, 1983, selections from the Book of Mormon were published in Haitian Creole.
-In 1999, the complete translation of the Book of Mormon was published, followed by the translation into Haitain Creole of the Doctrine and Covenants and Pearl of Great Price being published in July 2007.
+In 1999, the complete translation of the Book of Mormon was published, followed by the translation into Haitian Creole of the Doctrine and Covenants.
+The Pearl of Great Price was published in July 2007.

 By 2001, all church congregations were led by local members rather than missionaries.
 At the church's April 2009 General Conference, Fouchard Pierre-Nau, a native of Jérémie, was called as an area seventy in the church's Fourth Quorum of the Seventy, the most prominent church position ever held by a Haitian up to that time.

 Most of the church's buildings sustained little to no damage in the 2010 Haiti earthquake.
 Church buildings became temporary hospitals and shelters during the aftermath of the quake.
 Several church members from Haiti, the United States, and other nations assisted with the medical, cleanup, and rebuilding that occurred following the quake.
 The church also provided substantial relief in the aftermath of Hurricane Hanna and other tropical cyclones.

-Stakes
+Stakes and Districts

 The Port-au-Prince Haiti Stake, the first stake in Haiti, was organized on September 21, 1997, with Reynolds Antoine Saint-Louis as president.
 On September 7, 2003, the Port-au-Prince North Stake was organized.
 In September 2012, the third and fourth Haitian stakes were created in Carrefour and Croix-des-Missions.
 A fifth, based in Petit-Goâve and named the Les Palmes Haiti Stake, was formed on September 9, 2018.

-As of May 2025, Haiti had the following stakes and districts:
+As of July 2026, Haiti had the following stakes and districts: